-The following article seeks to sum up both practices and theoretical aspects of the Toutā Caillte project into a simple workable framework, which we have termed Barbarianism.
-This is a living document, and as the project proceeds new versions of this article will be made available.
+The following article seeks to sum up both practices and theoretical aspects of the Toutā Caillte project into a simple, workable framework, which we have termed Barbarianism.
+This is a living document, and as the project proceeds, new versions of this article will be made available.

 If we are to call ourselves Barbarians, we must reject the poison fruit of whiteness and align with groups that are subject to the same oppression that our ancestors once were.

-We know little of the tribal senates which Caesar referred to.
-He notes that in some cases the tribes were led by a single person that represented the tribe, sometimes a senate, and sometimes both.
+We know little of the tribal senates that Caesar referred to.
+He notes that in some cases, the tribes were led by a single person, sometimes a senate, and sometimes both.

 For a further explanation of Mystical Ecology read: Mystical Ecology.

 The ultimate, hidden truth of the world is that it is something that we make, and could just as easily make differently.”

 The echoes of an indigenous past reverberate in our modern struggles.
 Modern-day barbarians find themselves on the front lines of this battle.
 Surrounded on all sides by the forces of materialism, which seek to condemn the natural world and the divine to mere resources to be commodified and destroyed, and the forces of whiteness, which seek to destroy the history and myths of indigenous peoples around the world.

 We must find allies in this battle.
 We will find these allies not through our words but through material betrayals of modern-day systems of oppression and scarcity.

 Carrying the torch of our ancestors and guided by the hands of our gods, we will light fire, once and for all, to the false idol of whiteness.
 From its ashes, a new people will emerge reborn.